GZakhar88/GZakhar88/README.md

 - 📫 How to reach me **g.zakhar@gmail.com**

-- ⚡ Fun fact **If I win on the lottery I move into a small shelter into the Alps.**
+- ⚡ Fun fact **If I win the lottery I move into a small shelter in the Alps.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">